Key takeaways

 |---|---|---|---|

-| S | Video streaming | H.264 live video, basic PTZ, motion events. | Legacy baseline; still on most SKUs. |
+| S | Video streaming | H.264 live video, basic PTZ, motion events. | Retiring: no new conformance after Mar 31, 2027. |

 | T | Advanced streaming | H.265, embedded analytics, tamper events, image settings. | Current baseline for new projects. |

-| G | Recording + playback | Edge storage, search, retrieval, two-way audio. | Still the only option for edge-recording. |
+| G | Recording + playback | Edge storage, search, retrieval, two-way audio. | Still the only option for edge recording. |

 | M | Metadata + analytics | Object detection, classification, events, MQTT bridge. | Growing fast on enterprise AI cameras. |